microsoft/PythonProgrammingPuzzles/puzzles/README.md

     ```python
     def sat(li: List[int]):
+        return all(i in range(1000) and abs(i - j) >= 10 for i in li for j in li if i != j) and len(set(li)) == 100

+    def sol():
         """Find a list of one hundred integers between 0 and 999 which all differ by at least ten from one another."""
-        return all(i in range(1000) and abs(i - j) >= 10 for i in li for j in li if i != j) and len(set(li)) == 100
     ```
     <details><summary>1 hand-written solution </summary>